cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

-    print           1000                   # Print statistics every 'print' moves to the output file stack           1000                   # Number of moves over which average values are calculated sample coord   10000                   # How often to print configurations to ARCHIVE.000 revconformat dlmonte                   # REVCON file (the final configuration) is in DLMONTE CONFIG format archiveformat dlpoly4                  # Sets the format for the ARCHIVE.000/HISTORY.000/TRAJECTORY.000 files move atom 1 100                        # Move atoms called 'LJ' with a weight of 100 LJ core
+    print           1000                   # Print statistics every 'print' moves to the output file stack           1000                   # Number of moves over which average values are calculated sample coord   10000                   # How often to print configurations to ARCHIVE.000 revconformat DL_MONTE                   # REVCON file (the final configuration) is in DL_MONTE CONFIG format archiveformat dlpoly4                  # Sets the format for the ARCHIVE.000/HISTORY.000/TRAJECTORY.000 files move atom 1 100                        # Move atoms called 'LJ' with a weight of 100 LJ core
-    start                                  # Tells DLMONTE to begin the calculation
+    start                                  # Tells DL_MONTE to begin the calculation

-The first line, as in our CONFIG file, is simply a title to describe the system that this CONTROL file belongs to.  *finish* tells DLMONTE that there are no conditions that need to be immediately stated.
+The first line, as in our CONFIG file, is simply a title to describe the system that this CONTROL file belongs to.  *finish* tells DL_MONTE that there are no conditions that need to be immediately stated.
 Line 3 describes a combination of four 'seeds' from which the initial configuration is based ('grown').
-The lines beginning with *nbrlist* and *maxnonbondnbrs* are used by DLMONTE to optimise its performance.
+The lines beginning with *nbrlist* and *maxnonbondnbrs* are used by DL_MONTE to optimise its performance.
 The line below these specifies what the temperature of our system is going to be, in Kelvin.  *steps* allows you to set how long the simulation will last by specifying how many steps you want it to take, where a step is one Monte Carlo move proposal and outcome.
 Equilibration is how many steps at the beginning of the simulation that are needed for the system to reach equilibrium.
-Lines 9-13 allow you to adjust the format of the outputs of DLMONTE.
+Lines 9-13 allow you to adjust the format of the outputs of DL_MONTE.
 The *move atom* line states that we want a Monte Carlo move to represent moving a particle in our system from one position to another.
 In our case, our particles are called 'LJ', corresponding to the name of the atoms in the CONFIG file.
-The key feature of the CONTROL file is that DLMONTE will not do anything unless told to do so (*N.B.* While this gives DLMONTE great flexibility it means also means that it may be possible to ask DLMONTE to perform ill-defined calculations).
+The key feature of the CONTROL file is that DL_MONTE will not do anything unless told to do so (*N.B.* While this gives DL_MONTE great flexibility it means also means that it may be possible to ask DL_MONTE to perform ill-defined calculations).

 FIELD
 -----